 Ireland and the Locals

-#1 The island of Ireland is located in the North Atlantic, East to Great Britain.
-Together (and with all the smaller ones) they form the British Isles
+#1 The island of Ireland is located in the North Atlantic, West of Great Britain.
+Together (with all the smaller ones), they form the British Isles

-#2 Politically the island is divided in the Republic of Ireland in the south, occupying 5/6 of the island and Northern Ireland which covers the rest.
+#2 Politically, the island is divided into the Republic of Ireland in the south, occupying 5/6 of the island, and Northern Ireland, which covers the rest.
 Northern Ireland is often referred to as Ulster because it roughly occupies the Ulster region of Ireland.